Fathers at work

 In July 2023 we wrote an open letter, signed by more than 30 partner organisations and gender equality advocates, to Kemi Badenoch MP, Business and Trade Secretary and Minister for Women and Equalities – calling for a rethink on the Government’s decision, five years after launching a consultation on parenting leave reform, not to improve the amount of leave and pay available to fathers.
 We have since received a response from Kevin Hollinrake MP, Minister for Enterprise, Markets and Small Business, reiterating the Government’s position

-Our Daddy Leave working paper sets out in more detail what we think a better parenting leave system might look like
+Our Daddy Leave working paper set out in more detail what a better parenting leave system might look like - providing a wider context to our '6 weeks for dads' campaign

 Our Head of Research, Adrienne Burgess, was special advisor to the House of Commons Women and Equalities Committee's inquiry on fathers and the workplace, whose report was published in 2018